This statement is based on COPE’s Best Practice Guidelines for Journal Editors, Guidance from the Committee on Publication Ethics (COPE).

 Editorial and Blind Review Processes

-Editors are obliged to comply with the policies of "Blind Review and Review Process" stated in the journal's publication policies.
-Therefore, the editors ensure that each manuscript is reviewed in an unbiased, fair and timely manner.
+Editors are obliged to comply with the policies of the "Blind Review and Review Process" stated in the journal's publication policies.
+Therefore, the editors ensure that each manuscript is reviewed in an unbiased, fair, and timely manner.

 Editors must make sure that articles in the journal are published in accordance with the publication policies of the journal and international standards.